abinashlingank/FontMatching/README.md

 ### 3. Training Dataset

 The training dataset consists of synthetic images with the text "Hello, World!" in different fonts.
 These images are used to train the font classification model.
+We have trained the model using Google Colab.
+Refer the Python notebook from this link https://github.com/abinashlingank/FontMatching/blob/main/FontMatching.ipynb

 ### 4. Streamlit Application